Referral Partner Agreement

 (c) Assignment.
 Partner may not assign or transfer this Agreement without Company's prior written consent.
 Company may assign this Agreement in connection with a merger, acquisition, or sale of substantially all of its assets.

 (e) Dispute Resolution.
 Any dispute arising out of or relating to this Agreement shall first be attempted to be resolved through good-faith negotiation for a period of thirty (30) days.
-If unresolved, the dispute shall be submitted to binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, with the arbitration conducted in Austin, Texas.
+If unresolved, the dispute shall be submitted to binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, with the arbitration conducted in Delaware.

 (f) Notices.
 All notices under this Agreement shall be in writing and delivered by email to the addresses associated with each Party's account.
 Notice is deemed given upon confirmed delivery.